aerogear/aerogear-unifiedpush-server/README.md

 Now go to ``http://localhost:8080/ag-push`` and enjoy the UnifiedPush Server.
 __NOTE:__ the default user/password is ```admin```:```123```

+## Docker-Compose

+For your convenience, we do have an easy way of launch with our [Docker compose file](tree/master/docker-compose)

 ## Documentation

 For more details about the current release, please consult [our documentation](https://aerogear.org/getstarted/guides/#push).